 Hey, kid on my lawn, hear me out.
 Back before VHS and later innovations, we prayed for opportunities to see our favorite Universal Horror films.
 Bob Wilkins would air them periodically on Creature Features, or they might surface through other televised venues and theater revivals.
 We couldn’t hack the Internet or purchase Blu-rays.
 I was fifteen before seeing The Ghost of Frankenstein from start to finish.
 We scanned commercials, advertisements, announcements, connected through oral grapevines, and adjusted our schedules accordingly.
 Woe upon poor suckers who missed their chances.
-Now Peacock, the NBCUniversal streaming service, features many within their library.
+Now Peacock, the NBCUniversal streaming service, features many within their library, but how long will that last?
 No more walking ten miles each way in the snow for us, at least metaphorically.

 “You went to all that trouble for Abbott and Costello Meet Frankenstein,” you ask incredulously while scuffing holes into my Kentucky Bluegrass with your kicks, you whippersnapper?
 We’ve come far with horror movies.
 Hollywood has replaced Dracula, the Frankenstein Monster, the Wolf Man, and the Mummy with a far more nefarious bunch: Freddy Krueger, Jason Voorhees, Pinhead, and Michael Myers, for example.
 We have Predators and Xenomorphs too.
 Indeed, why bother?